 Should I purchase extra glass spreader blades when I purchase either unit?

 It is recommended that a five set packet of spreader glass (10 pieces) be purchased with each unit.
 Each unit comes with one extra set of spreader glass from the factory, and extra "O" rings.

 Is changing the replaceable Glass Blades difficult?

 No, See the Operators Manual for the proper procedure.

 What about the Automated devices?

-There are several automated systems made by Coulter, Bayer, Abbott, and Sysmex that perform well.
+There are several automated systems made by Coulter, Bayer, Abbott, Sysmex, and others that perform well.
 These automated systems are combined with their larger cell counting counterparts and allow staining as well as slide prep for specimens that need to be reviewed.
 The costs average between $20,000 and $100,000 for these add-on systems.
-At $800 USD the Autoprep™ or MiniprepPlus™ is an excellent choice for back up or as an accessory to these units.
+At $900 USD the Autoprep™ or MiniprepPlus™ is an excellent choice for back up or as an accessory to these units.